Small Languages, Big Models: A Study of Continual Training on Languages of Norway: Results

 \section{Results}

-We report the evaluation results in \Cref{tab:results}.
+We report the aggregated evaluation results in \Cref{tab:results} and fine-grained evaluation results in \autoref{appendix:evaluation}.
 Overall, we see a positive indication of NorMistral-11B being a strong Norwegian model as it outperforms other evaluated systems on the majority of tasks.

 \paragraph{Comparison to the base model} Even though Mistral-Nemo-12B is an English-centric model, it performs well on the Norwegian benchmarks even before any continual pretraining.
 While we see a clear increase in performance after further training when evaluated on native Norwegian datasets, there is a notable decrease in performance on Belebele (a well-known multilingual dataset) and NorOpenBookQ (an adaptation of a popular English benchmark).
 This aspect requires a further study, but overall, we believe that the results clearly show the benefit of three-stage continual pretraining.